manufacturing vs industry whats the difference 3836

 What Are The Benefits of Industry?

-Industry has many benefits over manufacturing.
+The industry has many benefits over manufacturing.
 Primary among these is the ability to scale up production quickly and easily.
 For example, a furniture maker can produce a few pieces a day at home, while a large industrial furniture factory can produce tens of thousands of pieces per day.
-This rapid scaling up makes it possible to rapidly produce new products and meet consumer demand.
+This rapid scaling up makes it possible to produce new products and meet consumer demand rapidly.
 In contrast, manufacturing requires customizing each product for each customer, which can take weeks or even months.

 Industry also offers economies of scale in terms of raw materials.
 For example, it takes several times as much wood to produce a television set at a small manufacturing plant as it does at a large manufacturing plant.
 This is because the large plant can spread the cost of wood across a larger number of products, while the small plant must pay higher wages for each product.